-Four weeks are in the books, but the bowl picture remains a work-in-progress—as usual To review: The Big Ten has tie-ins with eight bowls—but it has only 10 bowl-eligible schools, as Penn State and Ohio State are on NCAA and banned from the postseason in 2012.
+Six weeks are in the books, and the bowl picture is coming into a bit sharper focus … a bit.
+To review: The Big Ten has tie-ins with eight bowls—but it has only 10 bowl-eligible schools, as Penn State and Ohio State are banned from the postseason in 2012.

 Find out more about: Bowl projections

-With Week 4 behind us, it’s time for my latest Big Ten Player Rankings.
+With Week 6 behind us, it’s time for my latest Big Ten Player Rankings.
 Again, I’m doing these a little different this year.
 Whereas I used to rank the top 10 players – a practice that was tough due to all the talent on both sides of the ball – I’ll rank the top six offensive and defensive players each week.

-Find out more about: Tom's Top 10
+Find out more about: Power Rankings, Rankings

 Find out more about: Dienhart's Mailbag

 Another Saturday looms.
 And, I have questions.
 Here are my most pressing queries for Big Ten teams entering Week 6, the second week of conference play.
 Read all of my Big Ten coverage here and don’t forget to send any of your questions my way for my weekly Big Ten Mailbag.